 Better results from complex measurement

 BTH is developing an expert research team in industrial economics and management.
-BTH is already strong in measuring the effects of change, such as political change, but the field of efficiency and productivity analysis is relatively new and BTH now aims to become the leader in Sweden and an important player internationally.
+BTH is already strong in measuring the effects of change, such as political change, but the field of efficiency and productivity analysis is relatively new and we now aim to become the leader in Sweden and an important player internationally.

-The researchers are developing the measurement of effects, efficiency and productivity together with companies and project organisations, examining the factors that are beneficial or detrimental to innovation.
-Productivity development and technical development will be investigated together with companies, and industrial dynamics and technological change will be studied together with public authorities and policy makers.
+The researchers are developing the measurement of effects, efficiency and productivity together with companies and project organisations.
+They examine the factors that are beneficial or detrimental to innovation, they investigate productivity development and technical development together with companies, and industrial dynamics and technological change will be studied together with public authorities and policymakers.

-“Efficiency studies are based on minimising use of resources and/or maximising production within the set parameters of the means and goals you have.
+“Efficiency studies are based on minimising the use of resources and/or maximising production within the set parameters of your means and goals.
 But it is really about understanding the organisation you are reviewing; desk research often does not lead to equally usable analyses”, says Jonas Månsson.

 The studies are both model-based and closely related to reality.
-Jonas Månsson emphasises how important it is to get a hearing for the model and to be on site and talk to people in the organisation but at the same time, as a researcher, to maintain a helicopter perspective.
-The reasons that management think they see do not always correspond to the reasons observed by the employees, and the context is often complex.
+Jonas Månsson emphasises how important it is to get a hearing for the model and to be on-site and talk to people in the organisation but at the same time, as a researcher, to maintain a helicopter perspective.
+The reasons that management thinks they see do not always correspond to the reasons observed by the employees, and the context is often complex.

 “For example, traditions can be a factor that affects decisions.
 Not least in owner-managed companies which have perhaps been passed down through the generations, but also in other organisations where preconceptions can be an unconscious factor in decision-making”, says Jonas Månsson.

 The basis for decisions is a key concept in this context.
 Jonas Månsson and his colleagues can identify shortcomings in efficiency that affect results in an organisation, but what management decides to address is beyond their power.